 MCU is a private, distance education college operating an educational program and receiving federal funds.
 Pursuant to Department of Education requirements for institutions receiving federal funds, MCU is responsible for publishing an annual security report identifying crime statistics when MCU has a "physical campus" and policies as they relate to the safety and reporting of crimes by and for our students.
-Although MCU is a distance education institution, students are required to attend Integrated Assessments which are held at the end of each trimester in April, August, and December.
-Due to the global pandemic, students completed Assessments virtually in all dates of 2021 and for April of 2022.
-Therefore MCU was only a physical campus for the August 2022 Integrated Assessments and Skill Suites Workshops.
+Although MCU is a distance education institution, students are required to complete Integrated Assessments which are held at the end of each trimester in April, August, and December.
+Students have the option to complete their Assessments in person in Utah OR virtually.
+As such, MCU was only a physical campus for the December 2022, April 2023 and August 2023 Assessments as well as Skill Suites 2023.
+Skill Suites is an optional conference where midwives and community members can attend workshops and develop their practical skills.